 If an electronic option isn’t available, your counselor may email your letter(s) to

 firstname.lastname@example.org.
 The letter must include your first and last name and OSU ID number, found on the email we send acknowledging receipt of your application.
 Letters sent via email are subject to sender verification.

 If English is not your native language, submit one of the following scores:

 TOEFL (internet-based test or internet-based test Home Edition): 79 or higher

 IELTS or IELTS Indicator: 6.5 or higher

 ACT: 21 or higher on the English section

+The FAFSA will open in December this year, and filing by Ohio State’s priority date of February 15 will provide you maximum aid consideration.
 Every student is highly encouraged to file the FAFSA to be considered for the most financial aid, including scholarships, grants, loans and Federal Work-Study.
 Get important dates and simple steps for applying for aid.
-The FAFSA is available on October 1 each year, and filing by Ohio State’s priority date will provide you maximum aid consideration.